 In this episode, we speak with Nobel Laureate Saul Perlmutter (the co-discoverer of dark energy) and rising astrophysics instrumentation scientist Claire Poppett about what we know so far, and how new technology could finally shed (metaphorical) light on this fundamental mystery.

+A white structure with a domed top on a rocky outcrop below a star-filled night sky.
+The Milky Way stretches vertically in a luminous band.
+Faint green glow tints the curved horizon.
+The DESI instrument and a sky full of stars.
 The Carousel Lens, an alignment consisting of 1 foreground galaxy cluster (the ‘lens’) and 7 background galaxies spanning immense cosmic distances through the gravitationally distorted space-time around the lens, as seen through the Hubble Space Telescope.
-The SOAR Telescope on Cerro Pachon in Chile.
-A researcher adjusts a detector deep underground at the Sanford Underground Research Facility Daya Bay Nuclear Power Plant construction.
+Daya Bay Nuclear Power Plant construction.
 A large glowing laser table.
 CPU desktop with the contacts facing up lying on the motherboard of the PC. the chip is highlighted with blue light.
 Technology background